WRITTEN BY Anna Philips

 So what is the moral of this story?
 It’s that owning copyright in a work is not the same as having carte-blanche to do with it whatever strikes the fancy.
 The author of a work has inherent moral rights in their work and is able to assert a certain level of control over the use of that work unless those rights are waived.
 Thoughtfully drafted contractual clauses are a legally enforceable way to address these rights, and should be included in any employment agreements that seek to deal with intellectual property.

 Oh, and keep in mind: when we talk about “employers” and “employment”, we mean it – we’re lawyers.
 We aren’t talking about “contractors”.
-If you have questions about copyright or moral rights, or if you would like a review of any contracts to ensure that your intellectual property rights are protected, please contact the Business Team at BAL Lawyers.
+If you have questions about copyright or moral rights, or if you would like a review of any contracts to ensure that your intellectual property rights are protected, please contact the Business & Commercial team at BAL Lawyers.